qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

                       meas_level=MeasLevel.CLASSIFIED,
                       meas_return="avg")

-Consult the documentation of :meth:`qiskit.execute_function` or the run method of your specific backend type for valid options.
+Consult the documentation of :func:`qiskit.execute_function.execute` or the run method of your specific backend type for valid options.

 Transpile options
 -----------------